 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

 What is the statute of limitations for hit-and-run in Colorado?

 A criminal statute of limitations is the time limit in which criminal suspects can be prosecuted.
-A civil statute of limitations is the time limit in which a person who may have broken the law can be sued by the victim.
-Once the statute of limitation passes, the person can no longer be held legally liable.
+Once this statute of limitation passes, the person can no longer be held criminally liable.

 Below is a chart summarizing the criminal statute of limitations for Colorado hit and run cases.1

 The purpose of statutes of limitation is to encourage prosecutors to take legal action quickly.
 The more time that passes, the more memories fade and evidence disappears.
 The most serious Colorado crimes such as murder have no criminal statute of limitations at all.